 And the same here, going from low to high.
 The computer is going to conclude that the state has changed from low to high, to low, to high.
 And this wasn’t the worst switch I’ve encountered.

 Sometimes this doesn’t matter – it all depends on how the program needs to react to the change in state.
 But sometimes it matters very much.

 The trend these days is to deal with this bouncing in software.
-You can find many tutorials about this on the interwebs and one common method is to introduce a delay following a change of state – one that is long enough for the switch to settle.
-(This isn’t necessarily the best method, as it blocks further operations until the delay is over, but it’s good enough for many situations.
-If the blocking is a problem, you may need to explore the world of interrupts.)
+You can find many tutorials about switch debouncing on the interwebs and one common method is to introduce a delay following a change of state – one that is long enough for the switch to settle.
+This isn’t necessarily the best method, as it blocks further operations until the delay is over, but it’s good enough for many situations.
+If the blocking is a problem, you may need to explore the world of interrupts.

 And software debouncing has its benefits.
 For one thing, if you change the switch for one with different characteristics (such as the time it takes to settle down) you can accommodate this by a simple software/firmware upgrade.